All Products

 Note

-,cast(cost_cpu/100/3600 * 0.46 as DECIMAL(18,5) ) cost_sum
+,CAST(cost_cpu/100/3600 * 0.36 AS DECIMAL(18,5) ) cost_sum

-where task_type = 'LOT' and status='Terminated'
+WHERE task_type = 'LOT' AND status='Terminated'

-AND ds = 'Date partition to be queried'
+AND ds = 'date partition to query'

 ORDER BY cost_sum DESC